InputReceiver

 Introduction

-The InputReceiver property is a property which can be assigned on the InputManager to identify that a particular object (which must implement the IInputReceiver interface) should receive keyboard input.
+The InputReceiver property can be assigned to set the current IInputReceiver.
+The current IInputReceiver can receive keyboard input and has an ever-frame method raised for processing input.
 This property can be used to prevent multiple objects from receiving keyboard input.
 This is useful if multiple game objects respond to keyboard input - such as a a text box and a character in a platformer.

 Setting InputReceiver

 The InputReceiver can be assigned through custom code.
-For example, the following might be an event executed when an Entity in Glue is clicked:
+For example, the following might be an event executed when a button is clicked:

 // assuming that "this" is the container of the click event, and that it implements the IInputReceiver interface: